 |

-Step 2: Register with the State of Connecticut.
-In Connecticut, you will need to register with the Connecticut Department of Revenue Services.
-To register, you will need to complete the Business Taxes Registration Application online through myconneCT.
-This will allow you to register for various taxes including withholding tax, sales and use tax, and business entity tax.
+In Connecticut, you must register with the Connecticut Department of Revenue Services.
+To register, you must complete the Business Taxes Registration Application online through myconneCT.
+This will allow you to register for various taxes, including withholding tax, sales and use tax, and business entity tax.

-Step 3.
-Set up your payroll process.
-You’ll need to set up systems to support your payroll process; this includes selecting a pay schedule and deciding how you’ll pay employees, how you’ll process taxes and deductions, and more.
+You must set up systems to support your payroll process.
+This includes establishing and deciding on your pay periods, how to pay employees, how you’ll process taxes and deductions, and more.
+Take note that Connecticut requires you to pay employees at least every two weeks.

-Step 4: Collect employee payroll forms.
 The best time to collect payroll forms is during onboarding.
-Payroll forms include W-4, I-9, and direct deposit authorization information.
+Payroll forms include the W-4, I-9, and direct deposit authorization information.
 Connecticut requires you to submit form CT-W4 as well.

-Step 5: Collect, review, and approve time sheets.
-You’ll need to track time for hourly and other nonexempt employees to ensure you pay them for the time they worked.
-If you’re not using a time and attendance system, downloading one of our free time sheet templates will help you stay organized.
+You must track time for hourly and other nonexempt employees to ensure you pay them for the time they worked.
+We recommend using software to make this easier (check our roundup of the best time and attendance systems for options)—though you can also download one of our free time sheet templates to help you stay organized.

-Step 6: Calculate payroll and pay employees.
-You can process payroll yourself, use an Excel payroll template, or select a payroll service.
+You can process payroll yourself, use an Excel payroll template (check our guide on doing payroll via Excel), or select a payroll service (check our best payroll services guide for options).
 Each option comes with benefits and drawbacks.
-Normally you have the option to pay employees in a variety of ways including by cash, check, direct deposit, or pay cards.
+Normally, you have the option to pay employees in a variety of ways, including by cash, check, direct deposit, or pay cards.

-Step 8.
-Document and store your payroll records.
-It is important to retain records for all employees for several years (federal law requires three years for payroll documents and four for payroll tax records), including those who are no longer with your company.
+It is important to retain payroll records for all employees for several years (federal law requires three years for payroll documents and four for payroll tax records), including those who are no longer with your company.

 Connecticut requires that you maintain the following employee information for three years: